googlecloudrobotics/core/docs/quickstart.md

 Estimated time: 10 min

-This page describes how to set up a Google Cloud Platform (GCP) project containing the Cloud Robotics Core components.
+This page describes how to set up a Google Cloud Platform (GCP) project containing the Cloud Robotics Core (CRC) components.
 In particular, this creates a cluster with Google Kubernetes Engine and prepares it to accept connections from robots, which enables those robots to securely communicate with GCP.